peterChui00/Let-sRate/README.md

 # Installation
 Create a MySQL database for the website by referring to the database_dump.sql.
-Put all the images of moive into a "image" file and named with number.
+Put all the images of moive into a "image" folder and named with number.
 Open the index.php with web browser.

 # Features